OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/API/Postman.md

+TODO: complete this file and also reference theory found in [OAuth](../Cyber%20Security/OAuth.md)

 # OAuth 2.0 Use Cases

 ## Using YouTube Data API V3 and Postman

+NOTE: Incomplete tutorial.

 Resources that can help (even though they could be about different APIs, but encapsulates the essential steps of the OAuth2 work flow):